Reasons to Generate Your Own Clean Electricity

 For homeowners who want more control over the cost of their electricity, installing a grid-tie solar PV system is a great way to insulate themselves from future increases in BC Hydro Step 2 electricity rates (as shown above).

 Finally, for homeowners who want to be completely independent and fully protect themselves against the rising cost of electricity or those who want to be prepared for natural disasters, going “off-grid” is an obvious choice.
 However, the necessary batteries (or other energy storage means) can add about 50% to the cost of your electricity generation system depending on the type of storage technology chosen.
 One alternative is to start with a grid-tied (no batteries) electricity generation system and then retrofit the system later when you purchase an electric vehicle.
-In this way, you can use your car’s batteries as a future electricity storage system for your home system.
+In this way, you can power your electric vehicle with inexpensive solar PV electricity and use your car’s batteries as a future electricity storage system for your home system.